gemfire/gemfire-developer-website/content/tutorials/java/intro_to_user_objects_and_pdx.md

 ## Configure Access to GemFire Maven Repository

-The tutorial requires access to the VMware Commercial Maven Repository for the GemFire product jars.
-Please sign-up for access to repo at <https://commercial-repo.pivotal.io/register>.
+The tutorial requires access to the Broadcom Maven Repository for the GemFire product jars.
+Please sign-up for access to repo at <https://support.broadcom.com>.

 Once sign-up is completed, add the following to the settings.xml file in .m2 directory within the home directory.
 Make sure to replace the email and password with those used during sign-up.